-Unpaid balances at the end of each semester/term or trimester may become interest bearing at the rate of 10% per annum.
+Unpaid balances at the end of each semester may become interest bearing at the rate of 10% per annum.
 Interest on the outstanding balance may be computed and added monthly to the amount due.
 However, if the balance is outstanding for more than 180 days, the interest rate may escalate to 15% per annum.